 Fasting is a term that is used when people go without eating for a designated period of time.
 It can be for one meal, one day, or any number of days.
 People can choose to abstain entirely from any food products or derivatives such as juices or teas.
 However, some include fruit or vegetable juices.
 Some advocate a raw food diet of whole fruit, fresh salads with no dressing, and nuts.
-Some advocate cutting back regular foods into very limited portions.
-The sky is the limit on how an individual designs his/her fast, but fasting should always include some water intake.
+Others advocate cutting back regular foods into very limited portions.
+There are many options on how an individual designs his/her fast but fasting should always include some water intake.
 Keep in mind—fasting is for adults.
 Only with a medical doctor’s clearance should a child, a diabetic person, an individual with cancer, or seriously ill person fast.
 Individuals with eating disorders like anorexia nervosa should not fast.

 Short Fasting Helps us Physiologically

 For example, short fasting improves the activity of the DNA repair genes in the cells.
 DNA repair is a mechanism by which enzymes inside the nucleus excise the damaged part of a DNA strand.
 Other enzymes sew up the microscopic holes caused by epinephrine, free radicals, and other factors.
-The DNA repair ability of a cell is essential to the integrity of its DNA and chromosomes, and thus is vital for not only the normal functioning of the cell but also of the whole organism.
+The DNA repair ability of a cell is essential to the integrity of its DNA and chromosomes.
+Thus it is vital for not only the normal functioning of the cell but also of the whole organism.

 Helps Many Chronic Diseases

 Two, three, or four days of consecutive fasting improves immune system regeneration, shifting stem cells from a dormant state to a state of self-renewal.2